tasnaps/FileCategorizer/README.md

 The Ebook Organizer Application is designed to streamline the organization of your ebook files by leveraging metadata exported from Calibre (in CSV format), file-based metadata extraction (from EPUBs and PDFs), and a zero-shot classification pipeline using Hugging Face's transformers.
 The application supports two primary modes:

+### Please note that the program goes through recursively all the folders in the target directory.

 1. **Predicted Genre Mode:**
    Uses fuzzy matching of CSV metadata combined with file metadata to assign a genre automatically.
 Files are moved into subfolders based on the predicted genre.